Eastern Reception, Diagnostic & Correctional Center

 - Correctional Officers that provide general, first-line supervision of offenders and man security posts at strategic locations.

 - Correction Officers II (Sergeant) that provide front-line supervision and assistance to Correction Officers I and man some of the more critical security posts.

 - Correction Officers III (Lieutenant) are tasked with supervision of specific security zones within the institution and serve as shift supervisor during absence of a captain.

 - Correction Supervisors I (Captain) are assigned as the shift supervisors.
 They are responsible for maintaining proper staffing levels and oversee the overall security plan, 24 hours daily.

 - Correction Supervisors II (Major) are the Chief of Security and Custody of the offenders assigned to ERDCC and is responsible for the institution.

 Classroom teachers work with students at kindergarten through twelfth grade levels.
-Special education teachers provide services and support to qualifying offenders under the age of 22.
+Special Education and Title I teachers provide services to qualifying students.
 Each classroom offers supplemental learning activities using a student computer network and Smart-board technology.
 The use of technology within the school has expanded to include computer-based assessments for both the Test of Adult Basic Education (TABE) and High School Equivalency Test (HiSET).

 In addition to direct instruction within the classrooms, Academic Education provides other services to the offender population.
-Educational materials and testing opportunities are offered to offenders unavailable to attend school due to assignment to special housing units.
-Offenders interested in earning college credit through correspondence courses receive work with the education supervisor to arrange for classes and complete examinations.
+Educational materials and testing opportunities are provided to offenders unavailable to attend school due to assignment to special housing units.
+Offenders interested in earning college credit through correspondence courses work with the education supervisor to arrange for classes and complete examinations.
 During the 2018 Fiscal Year, 54 offenders were actively pursuing post-secondary degrees.